webix-hub/docs/data/desktop/responsive_layout.md

 {{sample 01_layout/14_flex_top.html}}

-or, it can be placed inside of a fixed layout to provide a dashboard-like view
+or, it can be placed inside of a fixed layout to provide a dashboard-like view.

 {{sample 01_layout/16_flex_dashboard.html}}